 Information about The Medical Letter CME program is available at: medicalletter.org/cme-program.

-The mission of The Medical Letter’s Continuing Medical Education Program is to support the professional development of health care providers including physicians, nurse practitioners, pharmacists, and physician assistants by providing independent, unbiased drug information and prescribing recommendations that are free of industry influence.
-The program content includes current information and unbiased reviews of FDA-approved and off-label uses of drugs, their mechanisms of action, clinical trials, dosage and administration, adverse effects, and drug interactions.
+The mission of The Medical Letter’s Continuing Medical Education (CME) Program is to support the professional development of healthcare providers including physicians, nurse practitioners, pharmacists, and physician associates by providing independent, unbiased drug information and treatment recommendations that are free of industry influence.
+The content of the educational activities primarily includes comparative reviews of pharmacologic treatment for common conditions and unbiased reviews of newly FDA-approved drugs that focus on their pharmacology, efficacy in clinical trials, dosage and administration, adverse effects, and drug interactions.
 The Medical Letter delivers educational content in the form of self-study material.

-The expected outcome of the CME Program is to increase the participant’s ability to know, or apply knowledge into practice after assimilating, information presented in materials contained in The Medical Letter.
+The expected outcome of the CME program is to increase the participant’s knowledge about, or apply knowledge into practice after assimilating, information presented in materials contained in The Medical Letter.

 The Medical Letter will strive to continually improve the CME program through periodic assessment of the program and activities.
-The Medical Letter aims to be a leader in supporting the professional development of health care providers through Core Competencies by providing continuing medical education that is unbiased and free of industry influence.
+The Medical Letter aims to be a leader in supporting the professional development of healthcare providers by providing continuing medical education that is unbiased and free of pharmaceutical industry influence.

 Through this program, The Medical Letter expects to provide the health care community with unbiased, reliable, and timely educational content that they will use to make independent and informed therapeutic choices in their practice.